 - Restaurante el Mosqui on Carrer Subida al Faro – For a unique ambience and to taste some incredible rice dishes and seafood (including delicious, fresh lobster), there is nowhere better.

 - Pizzería di Mare – on Calle Embalse de Sichar – A small, decorated in a traditional Spanish style, but which serves five-star Italian cuisine at great prices.
 They even do take outs!

 - El Pez Rojo – on Calle Los Palangres – A restaurant that comes highly recommended by the local Spanish people.
 Fantastic service, affordable prices and exquisite foods.
 Don’t forget to try their famous caldero.

 With the region of Murcia being so beautiful, healthy and such a wonderful place to relax and unwind, it’s undoubtedly the best location for any expat wanting to get away from it all and thoroughly enjoy life in their new, Spanish casa.
 Ahh, true bliss!

-If you’ve found this article useful and you’d like to find out more about moving to Murcia from the UK, or if you’d like more advice about becoming an expat in general, contact us now for help with your removal from the UK to Murcia in Spain.
+So there you have it, Moving to Murcia in 2021 an expat guide.
+We hope you enjoyed it and if you’ve found this article useful, find out more about removals from the UK to Spain in 2021, or if you’d like more advice about becoming an expat in general, contact us now for help with your removal from the UK to Murcia in Spain.